Clear progress has been made, though full impact of COVID-19 pandemic remains to be seen.

 However, the full impacts globally remain to be measured.
 With a renewed emphasis on data collection, we need to broaden the picture to include the impacts of the pandemic on children.
 In over half the countries covered, there was either no statistically significant reduction in child poverty or the MPI value fell more slowly among children than among adults during at least one period.
 This suggests that child poverty will continue to be a pressing issue, particularly in relation to school attendance and undernutrition.

 "The astonishing scarcity of data on multidimensional poverty is hard to comprehend, let alone justify.
 The world is reeling under a data deluge and gearing up for the next era of digital growth.
-Yet we do not have a post-pandemic line of sight for 1 billion of the 1.1 billion poor people”, said Sabina Alkire, Director of OPHI at the University of Oxford.
-“This problem is eminently solvable – data on multidimensional poverty are faster to gather than most realize – requiring just 5% of questions in the surveys we use.
+Yet we do not have a post-pandemic line of sight for 1 billion of the 1.1 billion poor people” says Sabina Alkire, Director of OPHI at the University of Oxford: “This problem is eminently solvable – data on multidimensional poverty are faster to gather than most realize – requiring just 5% of questions in the surveys we use.
 We call on funders and data scientists to make a breakthrough on poverty data, so the interconnected deprivations that strike poor people in real time can be tracked – and intercepted."

 The global MPI both monitors poverty reduction and informs policy, showing how people experience poverty in different aspects of their daily lives – from access to education and health, to living standards such as housing, drinking water, sanitation, and electricity.
 The MPI as a poverty index can be pictured as a stacked tower of the interlinked deprivations experienced by poor individuals, with the aim of eliminating these deprivations.